 How to Join

-Applications are solicited annually and are due in January.
-Deadline for 2018 applications is Jan 26.
+Applications are solicited annually and are due near the end of January.

 Application for individual membership in an ISDT should be emailed to firstname.lastname@example.org include the following parts:

 - Which ISDT do you wish to join?

 - Describe your scientific interests and your qualifications for participating in the ISDT.